zouppen/dotfiles/bitwig/TouchOSC/README.md

 - Setup Page with One-Off Buttons to Midi-Learn the XY Pads (sending the same CCs).

 Script Based on the Multi Bi-Directional Script from Thomas Henzle.

-Basic TouchOSC Layout by Astartes, improved and extended a lot by Thomas Helzle ;-)
+Basic TouchOSC Layout by Astartes, improved and extended a lot by Thomas Helzle.

 Find Screenshots of the Layout here: https://github.com/ThomasHelzle/TouchOSC-Bitwig/wiki

-Enjoy!

 Tom